-License the biggest chart music for Instagram quickly, easily and cheaply with Lickd.
+License the biggest chart music and best stock music for Instagram quickly, easily and cheaply with Lickd.

 Revolutionizing music licensing for Instagram content creators

-Tired of hearing the same overused music on everyone’s Instagram videos and desperate to make your own stories and reels stand out from the crowd?
+Tired of hearing the same overused music on everyone’s Instagram videos and desperate to make your own posts, stories and reels stand out from the crowd?
 You’re not alone.
-Lickd believes that you shouldn’t have to settle.
-There’s no reason you should have to put up with the same old limited selection of stock music, just because you’re worried about a copyright claim.
+Lickd believes that you shouldn’t have to settle for anything less than the best.
+There’s no reason you should have to put up with the same old limited selection of music, just because you’re worried about a copyright claim.
 We’re with you, and that’s why we launched the Lickd music licensing platform.
+We’re the only place to offer mainstream music for Instagram videos alongside an unparalleled collection of Instagram stock music.
 We’re here to revolutionize content creation on Instagram.

 Lickd is here for creators to license music for their content.